Patrick Melrose episode one review: Benedict Cumberbatch delivers a taut and searing cry of pain and wit

 But that is all merely a snatch of the emotional rollercoaster we travel in this opening episode – moving from a disgusting New York drug den one minute to his five-star hotel suite the next.
 It feels faintly unreal – but also horribly plausible and immediate at the same time.
 Part dream-like fantasy, part waking nightmare.
 This adaptation has it all.

-David Nicholls’ script, moving from past to present, mirrors key parts of the narrative of the first book Never Mind which form the basis of episode one (it’s a novel per episode which feels rather neat).
-But towering over everything, at the heart of everything is a sense of the father.
+David Nicholls’ script, moving from past to present, mirrors key parts of the narrative of the first book Never Mind which, even though it doesn’t form the basis of episode one, suffuses it.
+Because towering over everything, at the heart of everything is a sense of the father.
 The creeping tread of the abuser that young Patrick cowers from under the bed in one of many flashback scenes is terrifying.
 In fact you half expect he real life “corpse” (adult Patrick’s words) lying dead on the mortuary to snap into ghastly life.

 And even with his body gone, Patrick takes around the ashes in a plastic bag.
 It is the voice Patrick can never get out of his head… and at this point in the story you feel never will.
 But at least the third book (and episode) is called Some Hope.